You can contact the Assessor via email to firstname.lastname@example.org

 This department provides information and assistance to property owners, title companies, real estate brokers, attorneys, appraisers, and other City Departments.
 It maintains historical and current data on each property, such as ownership, parcel boundaries (reference only), land and structure inventories, property characteristics and exemptions.

 All assessments are fixed for the upcoming tax year by April 1st of each year.
 In Eastport, as for most municipalities, the fiscal year begins July 1st and ends June 30th.
 The tax bills that are issued in late-July cover the July 1st through June 30th period.
-The Town bills semi-annually with the 1st half due in mid-September and the 2nd half due in mid-March.

 Why is April 1st important?